On this page

 Applying group-by filters

 You can also use the group-by filter for an event (limit of one event group-by per funnel).
-The results will show how users with a certain event or user property converted through the other steps in the funnel.
-This helps you understand what property value has the greatest or smallest impact on conversion.
+The results show how users with a certain event or user property converted through the other steps in the funnel.
+This helps you understand which property value has the greatest or smallest impact on conversion.

-For example, look at this Funnel Analysis chart:
+For example, look at this Funnel Analysis chart.

-The graph shows the conversion distribution of users who triggered Step 2 (Add Item to Cart) event, broken out by each item_id value.
+The graph shows the conversion distribution of users who triggered the Step 2 (Add Item to Cart) event, broken out by each item_id value.

 If you choose to group by a step other than the first, Amplitude shows a segment of users who didn't reach that segmented step (the blue-shaded segment for did not reach step in this example).

-Was this page helpful?
+Was this helpful?